Deal elusive in conservatives' battle for Merkel's crown

+- The infighting has thrown the conservatives into disarray as Merkel is about to bow out after 16 years in power.

-BERLIN: The two conservative leaders locked in an increasingly vicious battle for Angela Merkel's crown struggled to reach a deal by their self-imposed deadline on Sunday, pushing the chancellor's CDU-CSU alliance deeper into crisis months before elections.
+BERLIN: Two conservative leaders locked in battle for Angela Merkel's crown failed to reach a deal by their self-imposed deadline, pushing the chancellor's CDU-CSU alliance deeper into crisis Monday months before elections.

 Armin Laschet, the chief of Merkel's CDU party, and Markus Soeder, the leader of Bavaria sister party CSU, have been in a scrum for a week over who will lead the conservatives into elections in September.

-The rivals had earlier said an agreement would be found by the end of the week but party sources told AFP Sunday that a deal was still out of reach with strictly secret negotiations between both men ongoing.
+The rivals had earlier said an agreement would be found by the end of the week but party sources told AFP Sunday that a deal was still out of reach with closed-door negotiations between both men ongoing.

+Soeder and Laschet flew in on Sunday night to Berlin for talks, German media reported.

 But with support for the parties plumbing new lows amid anger over Germany's pandemic management, the more popular Soeder has put up a formidable challenge against Laschet.